How can you give your goal setting tactics a little more umpf?

 One day a human went to heaven in the way that humans often do.
-Upon arrival, the human was greeted by a host of angles and given a tour of all of heaven’s wonders.
+Upon arrival, the human was greeted by a host of angels and given a tour of all of heaven’s wonders.
 Over the course of the tour, the human noticed that there was one room the angels quickly glided past each time they approached.

 “What’s in that room?” the human asked.

 The angels looked at each other as if they’d been dreading the question.
-Finally, one of them stepped toward and said kindly, “We’re not allowed to keep you out, but please believe us-you don’t want to go in there.”
+Finally, one of them stepped toward and said kindly, “We’re not allowed to keep you out, but please believe us you don’t want to go in there.”

 The human’s mind raced at the thought of what might be contained in that room.
 What could be so horrible that all the angels of heaven would want to hide it away?
 The human knew that one should probably take angels at their word, but found it very hard to resist temptation.
 “After all”, the human thought, “I’m only human.”

 Slowly walking toward the room, the human was filled with dread and wonder at what horrors might be about to be revealed.
 But in fact, the room was filled with the most wonderful things imaginable: a beautiful home; nice things; great wisdom; a happy family; loving friends; and riches beyond measure.